 “An opera?
 You want to take us to an opera?
 Now?
 Here in Death Valley?.”

 “Well she also does ballet,” John added, as if that made it a good idea.

 The cultural juxtapostioning of us still shaking the sand out of our shoes and pockets with sitting in an opera house was quite a stretch, but I quickly recalled that I was there to support John in making this trip memorable.
 It would not have my my choice, but he’s the boss, so I swallowed my doubts and began to advocate for the idea.
 And away we went.
 I was mildly concerned as we pulled out of the small visitors center area and found the gas station closed.
 Did I have enough fuel for this round trip?

 This opera house is still located in Death Valley Junction, a near-ghost town, and had become renown for its owner and the main dancer singer, Marta Becket, who acquired the hall, rebuilt it and painted amazing murals inside to turn the small building into the Amargosa Opera House and Hotel.
-She is still know as ‘Death Valley’s Ghost Town Ballerina’.
+She is still known as ‘Death Valley’s Ghost Town Ballerina’.
 We lost her at the age of 92 in 2017.

 Oh – and Death Valley Junction did not and still does not have a gas station.
 I was beginning to understand why so many people die out here.

 Anyway, the girls and I made it to the show okay with the others and now I just needed to make the gas last the 30 mile trip back to the camp ground.
 Of course we only made it about 15 miles before the engine sputtered and died of petro-starvation, leaving us to coast to a flat-enough area off the road so we could watch the others drive off into the distance.
 ‘Please, someone look back.’
 I thought.
 ‘I can’t pick up my cell phone for another 20 years.
 Come on.
 Look back someone. . .’